CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

-# Followups using JavaScript
+# The use of data-scripts

 If you're writing the HTML code of your mailings yourself, you can add a piece of JavaScript (data-scripting) to each hyperlink.
 This JavaScript is executed by Copernica when the link is clicked.
 This works more or less the same as the "onclick" attribute that you are probably already familiar with.
 However, there is one big difference: the "onclick" script is executed on the client, while this script runs on the Copernica servers.
-This link tracking system is native to the Marketing Suite and lets you use data-scripting easily.
-The follow-up manager is now also ready to be used, thus the Marketing Suite brings you absolute power with excecuting highly-tailored marketing campaigns.

-You can attach scripts to hyperlinks by doing the following:
+You only have to add the data-scripts to the hyperlinks via:

-* using the *data-script* attribute on &lt;a&gt; tags
+* the *data-script* attribute on &lt;a&gt; tags
-* using the drag-and-drop editor in the follow-up form
+* the drag-and-drop editor in the follow-up form

 ## Available objects